 Persephone Magazine is a daily blog focused on topics of interest for modern, intelligent, clever women.
 We strive to give a voice to more women from a variety of backgrounds and with diverse interests.
 We feature articles not only from our talented staff of writers but from our incredible readership, as well; readers who give voice to their opinions and viewpoints out of a desire to educate, entertain, or engage with our community.
 We encourage thoughtful discussion and respectful debate.
 We are an environment that welcomes all perspectives that come from a place of respect and consideration for fellow community members.

 Your editorial team is here for whatever you might need.
-You can PM any of us or use an @mention to get our attention.
+You can PM any of us.

 New Writer Mentors/Weekend Editor: Slay Belle